 See our Primary Care page for information about finding a gender-affirming provider:

 Change your official documents

 You can update most government documents with a new gender marker or name.
 You also may want to change nongovernment documents such as credit cards and employment records.

 Some federal documents require a confirmation letter from your doctor about your transition before you can change your gender marker.
-OHSU providers can write such letters for you.
+OHSU providers can write such a letter for you.